-The Asset and Liability Management Committee was established to assist the Board of Directors in assessing the adequacy and monitoring of the implementation of the Bank's Asset and Liability Management Policy and related procedures.
+The Asset/Liability Management Committee has been established to assist the Board of Directors in assessing the adequacy and monitoring of the implementation of the bank's Asset/Liability Management Policy and related procedures.
 Specifically, these duties and functions are the following:

 - Ensure the development of an appropriate ALM Policy of the Bank.
 This policy will, among other things, set forth the Bank's asset and liability management general policy relating to liquidity, interest rate risk management, capital management, and investments.
-ALCo shall also implement additional policies and procedures relating to asset and liability management as may be consistent with the ALM Policy; - Review and discuss the ALM policy with management, and after taking into consideration any matters that the ALCo may deem advisable and appropriate, including management recommendations, the ALCo will annually recommend the ALM Policy to the Board of Directors for its approval; and, - Approve exceptions to the ALM Policy to address specific conditions or circumstances that may arise from time to time.
+ALCo shall also implement additional policies and procedures relating to asset and liability management as may be consistent with the ALM Policy; - ALCo shall review and discuss the ALM policy with management, and after taking into consideration any matters that the ALCo may deem advisable and appropriate, including management recommendations, the ALCo will annually recommend the ALM Policy to the Board of Directors for its approval;